Instance-JS/Instance/docs/classes/constructor-return-override.md

-Since **DOM elements are (non-null) JavaScript objects** (See ADR-008), this override rule allows a class constructor to be used as a convenient factory for creating and returning a ready-to-use DOM element, rather than returning the class instance itself.
+Since **DOM elements are (non-null) JavaScript objects** (See ADR-008), this override rule allows a class constructor to be used as a convenient factory for creating and returning a ready-to-use DOM element, rather than returning a direct instance of the class itself.

 ```javascript
 class MyCustomButton {